byrneliam2/simple-web/README.md

 # simple-web
-A repository containing templates for simple web servers in OO languages.
+A repository containing templates for simple web servers using socket APIs in various programming languages.
+The servers are designed to handle small static pages, hence the servers themselves only support GET commands.